suse-edge/suse-edge.github.io/docs/integrations/nvidia-slemicro.md

 EOF
 ```

-Finally, we'll leverage the built-in Helm Controller to deploy the NVIDIA Device Plugin
+We'll leverage the built-in Helm Controller to deploy the NVIDIA Device Plugin through Kubernetes itself; we provide the configuration, and it will be applied at boot:

 ```shell
 cat << EOF > kubernetes/helm/nvidia-device-plugin.yaml